krishna5867/Discord-Home-Ui/README.md

-Note:- For mobile screen fa-bar not recognising onclick right now due to some bug so added click event in hero section 1st button to open menu for mobile device.
+Note:- For mobile screen fa-bar not recognising onclick right now due to some bug so added click event in hero section's 1st button to open menu for mobile device.
-I will surely fix this later on .
+I will surely fix this later on.